Adaymesa/news-summary/README.md

 ## Run your feature tests

-In one terminal, run Selenium
+In a terminal, run your app

     $ cd path/to/news-summariser/
-    $ npm run start-selenium
+    $ npm run start-app

-In another terminal, run your app
+In a second terminal, run Selenium

     $ cd path/to/news-summariser/
-    $ npm run start-app
+    $ npm run start-selenium

 In a third terminal, run your feature tests